jouho/geoblockchain/README.md

     3.  **Traceability**: users can keep track of any transactions (explained later) made through the application.
 -   Ultimately, support the aforementioned vulnerable populations/geographies through the established donation platform.

+### Target Audience/users

+The target audience or target users are non-government organizations or individuals who are calling for donations.
+This application will provide them with a platform to perform a money transaction secured by blockchain technology.

 ### What is Blockchain and DApp

 #### Blockchain